 October 15 Deadline for Medicare Part D Notice of Creditable Coverage

-With the Medicare open enrollment period beginning next Monday (October 15) comes the annual reminder that the Part D Notice of Creditable Coverage (the “Notice”) is due to employees by the same date.
+With the October 15 start of the Medicare open enrollment period looming comes the annual reminder that the Part D Notice of Creditable Coverage (the “Notice”) is due to employees by the same date.
 The purpose of the Notice is to inform employees whether their employer-sponsored group health plan’s prescription drug coverage is at least as rich as a Medicare Part D plan.

 Who Must Receive the Notice of Creditable Coverage?